× COVID-19 Vaccine Updates: View the latest information.

 • Weakness or numbness of the face, arm, or leg, especially on one side of the body

-Less common signs of stroke include sudden nausea, vomiting, or fever not caused by a viral illness, and brief loss or change of consciousness, such as fainting, confusion, seizures, or coma.
+Less common signs of stroke include sudden nausea, vomiting, or fever not caused by a viral illness and brief loss or change of consciousness, such as fainting, confusion, seizures, or coma.

-• Arm — Arm weakness or numbness
+• A: Arm weakness or numbness

 FAST Logo